MEDICAL MARIJUANA CARD SERVICES FAQs

 The physician assumes responsibility for providing management and care of the patient’s debilitating medical condition after conducting a comprehensive medical history and physical examination, including a personal review of the patient’s medical record maintained by other treating physicians reflecting the patient’s reaction and response to conventional medical therapies.

-Medicinal marijuana requires a physician’s authorization, much like other medications that are provided or prescribed by a doctor.
+Medicinal marijuana in Pennsylvania and New Jersey requires a physician’s authorization, much like other medications that are provided or prescribed by a doctor.
+Medical Marijuana can be prescribed for mmp certifications ranging from 90 days until one year depending.
+Our offices issue 90 day certifications and 365 day certifications medical marijuana certifications.

 If a registered patient or registered primary caregiver becomes aware of the theft, loss or destruction of his or her registry ID card, he or she shall notify the MMP within 24 hours after the discovery of the occurrence of the theft, loss, or destruction.
 There is a small cost to replacing the registry ID card.